ajpieroni/bert-eat-dog-world/README.md

-Although the program was created with dogwhistle identifiation in mind, it should work for active learning in concordance with any text classification purpose, as long as the conventions to how your data is formatted remain the same (see data below), and the model is something similar to BERT.
+Although the program was created with dogwhistle identifiation in mind, it should work for active learning in concordance with any text classification purpose, as long as the conventions to how your data is formatted remain the same (see data below), and the model is similar in architecture to BERT.
 Hyper-parameters can be adjusted accordingly in the `hyper_parameters.json` (like choosing epochs etc).
 The model can also be changed, however whether or not any transformer model capable of text classification would work is not